 With its gentle sloping, narrow shoulders, nipped in waist and full voluminous skirts reaching to the calves, there is a wonderful, and romantic feel to this collection.
 It brought Dior into the forefront and a leader in the field.
 Immediately, those in high-fashion acquired this style of garment, despite continued rationing on fabric and materials.
 It would take almost a year for it to reach the mass markets for everyday folks to wear.
 In 1947, Dior was awarded the Neiman Marcus Fashion Award in Dallas for in recognition of his achievement.

-Late 1940’s silhouette,
+Late 1940’s silhouette

 Although after Dior unleashed the “New Look” into the world, there was a flurry of creativity and ideas, there were two main silhouettes.
-The first (left) was a fitted bodice which accentuated the breasts, a natural shoulderline, a tight (often belted waist) and full calf or ankle length skirt held with multi-layered petticoats.
-The second (right) differed only with the skirt.
+The first (right) was a fitted bodice which accentuated the breasts, a natural shoulderline, a tight (often belted waist) and full calf or ankle length skirt held with multi-layered petticoats.
+The second (left) differed only with the skirt.
 It was tight and form-fitting, often with a back vent to allow movement.

 For ten years Dior remained the forefront of style and taste, releasing iconic shapes such as the Zig-Zag.
 Vertical, Tulip and the famous H- A and Y-lines.

 From 1954 onwards, Dior’s passion and skill enabled many women to have the freedom of movement whilst still looking stylish and sophisticated.
 His “lunch” and “dinner” outfits were particularly popular.
 The woman’s silhouette was a slender, form-fitting one.